sanjeet7271/JavaLearning/Interface.md

 ### Static method in Interface
 - The only reason for introducing static methods in an interface is that you call those methods with just the interface name.
 No need to create a class and its object
+- Static methods are not available to implementing classes